Home

 I was surprised to learn you can even use your Credit Card for paying all your household bills, electric, water, insurance the lot..

-I use my credit card to pay for almost everything (food, fuel, household bills, direct debit payments etc...).
+I use my credit card to pay for almost everything (food, fuel, household bills, direct debit payments etc…).
 I find it a great way to pay for things especially as I get to collect reward points as I go along.
-I save these and generally cash them in for Myers vouchers, then pop along to Myers to treat myself to something new.
+It means I get top treat myself from time to time.

 If you use your credit card to pay for all your regular bills, it is important that you get in the habit of paying of your balance in full each time you get a statement.
 If you don't then you could end up with a huge debt.